Officers and Executive Committee

 J. Blake Hering Jr. has originated loans valued at more than $1.3 billion for a wide variety of property types during his tenure with NBS Financial Services.
 Blake joined the company in 1999 as an Associate Vice President, and became a partner in 2007.
 He took on a greater management role when he was promoted to Principal, Director of Portland Production, in 2011.
 Blake earned a B.A. from Skidmore College in Saratoga Springs, New York, and is a member of the National Mortgage Bankers Association (MBA), NAIOP and the Multnomah Athletic Club.
 Blake was NBS Financial’s 2010 Finance Officer of the Year, and has been repeatedly recognized by life insurance company lenders, including State Farm Life Insurance Company and Nationwide Life Insurance Company, for his high levels of production.

 Prior to joining KG, Kyle worked on the three person development team for Regency Centers in the Pacific Northwest.
-He was responsible for completing and analyzing development proformas and budgets, supervision of consultants involved in the development process, regular meetings with city/county staff and providing public testimony in front of planning commissions/city councils, lease negotiation with retail tenants, identification of potential retail development opportunities, negotiation of land acquisitions and management of shell construction and tenant improvements.
-In addition, Kyle was involved with all aspects of shopping center disposition for Regency's Pacific Northwest office.
+He was responsible for completing and analyzing development proformas and budgets, supervision of consultants involved in the development process, regular meetings with city/county staff and providing public testimony in front of planning commissions/city councils, lease negotiation with retail tenants, identification of potential retail development opportunities, acquisitions and more.
+In previous roles, he also managed an office, retail, and industrial portfolio of 750,000 square feet in the Portland metro area, along with managing leasing Class A office buildings in downtown Portland.

 Mayor Lou Ogden